JaceDeane/pokeRGBplus/TO DO.md

 ### MAPS:
 (Only interiors and dungeons left to do)

-- Route 5 -> (Day-care & Saffron north entrance gate)
+- Route 5 -> (Saffron north entrance gate) ** Narrower gates specially for Route5/6 to Saffron

 - Vermilion City: Fan Club, Gym, NPC homes